Project ideas from Hacker News discussions.

 Key Value

-Target Audience Linux power users, sysadmins, distro maintainers, LLM developers
+Target Audience Linux power users, sysadmins, developers, and newcomers seeking consolidated docs

 Notes